Hua-Zhou/Hua-Zhou.github.io/softwares/tensorreg/index.md

 ### Licensing

 TensorReg Toolbox for Matlab is licensed under the [BSD](./html/COPYRIGHT.txt) license.
 Please use at your own risk.

 ### How to cite

 If you use this toolbox in any way, please cite the software itself along with at least one publication or preprint.

 * Software reference
 H Zhou.
-Matlab TensorReg Toolbox Version 0.0.1, Available online, July 2013.
+Matlab TensorReg Toolbox Version 0.0.2, Available online, July 2013.
 * Default article to cite for Kruskal (CP) regression
-H Zhou, L Li, and H Zhu (2013) Tensor regression with applications in neuroimaging data analysis, [_JASA_](http://www.tandfonline.com/doi/abs/10.1080/01621459.2013.776499#.UeW24mTXjbw), 108(502):540-552.
+H Zhou, L Li, and H Zhu (2013) Tensor regression with applications in neuroimaging data analysis, [_Journal of American Statistical Association_](http://www.tandfonline.com/doi/abs/10.1080/01621459.2013.776499#.UeW24mTXjbw), 108(502):540-552.
 * Default article to cite for Tucker regression:
 X Li, H Zhou, and L Li (2013) Tucker tensor regression and neuroimaging analysis, \[[arXiv:1304.5637](http://arxiv.org/abs/1304.5637)\]
-* Default article to cite for regularized regression:
+* Default article to cite for regularized matrix regression:
-H Zhou and L Li (2013) Regularized matrix regression, _Journal of Royal Statistical Society Series B_, in press. \[[arXiv](http://arxiv.org/abs/1204.3331)\]
+H Zhou and L Li (2013) Regularized matrix regression, _Journal of Royal Statistical Society Series B_, in press. \[[arXiv:1204.3331](http://arxiv.org/abs/1204.3331)\]

 ### Contacts